bruna-genz/space-burna/README.md

 ![Player spaceship](/assets/player.png)

 This is your spaceship.
-You can move it up, down, left and right using the arrow keys.
+You can move it up, down, left, and right using the arrow keys.
 You can also shoot by pressing enter.
 It starts the game with 100% of health.
 If you got shot, the health decreases by 25%, so watch out!

 - **GunShip**

 ![Gunship](/assets/enemy0.png)

-This enemy has the guns, and there are lots of them around the space.
+This enemy has guns, and there are lots of them around the space.
 Luckily, they are very predictable and easy to destroy.

 - **ChaserShip**

 ![Chasership](/assets/enemy1.png)

-These little ship looks nice, but it will chase you down until they hit you.
+This little ship looks nice, but it will chase you down until they hit you.

 - **Meteors**